Faithful companion. Man’s best friend.

 “Harper will never know what she did for me during those 20 minutes,” said Tomsky.
 “It’s like I was covered in mud and it all got rinsed off.
 I don’t know who loved the visit more, me or Harper.”

-Tomsky received another visit Heeling Friends visit during his inpatient stay.
+Tomsky received another visit from Heeling Friends during his inpatient stay.

 “Those visits made a significant difference in my attitude,” he said.
 “As an animal lover, being able to pet and hug those dogs made a world of difference.”